Bogdanp/setup-racket/README.md

 commas.
 They are prepended to the catalog set in order so the first local catalog in the list will have the highest priority.

-### Northwestern Snapshots
+### Snapshot Sites

-By default, snapshots are downloaded from the [Utah snapshot site], but you can select the [Northwestern site] using the `snapshot_site` option.
+By default, snapshots are downloaded from whichever snapshot site is currently live, preferring the [Utah snapshot site] over the [Northwestern site].
+You can select a specific snapshot site using the `snapshot_site` option.

 ```yaml
 steps: